Page last updated: 30 November 2022

 • not subjecting consumers to unfair pressure or tactics or undue influence.

-From the start of the new CoFI regime, any registered bank, licenced non-bank deposit taker in the business of providing one or more relevant services will need to hold a financial institution licence to continue operating, if that service is received by a consumer in New Zealand.
+From the start of the CoFI regime (31 March 2025), any registered bank, licensed insurer, or licensed non-bank deposit taker in the business of providing one or more relevant services will need to hold a financial institution licence to continue operating, if that service is received by a consumer in New Zealand.

 This means a financial institution that is in New Zealand but only provides relevant services or associated products to consumers outside New Zealand will not need to hold or operate under a financial institution licence.